Michael Cavlan: Personal life

 Cavlan was born in San Jose, California, but spent most of his childhood and adolescence in Northern Ireland with his Roman Catholic family.
 Cavlan lived near Belfast, Northern Ireland from 1969 till 1984.
-He Became involved in the Irish Trade Union Movement as a member of ITGWU (the Irish Transport and General Workers Union) and IVG&ATA (the Irish Vintners, Grocers & Allied Trades Association).
+He became involved in the Irish Trade Union Movement as a member of ITGWU (the Irish Transport and General Workers Union) and IVG&ATA (the Irish Vintners, Grocers & Allied Trades Association).
 He is married with two sons, and is a nephew of Ballymoney Sinn Féin councillor, Anita Cavlan (born 1949).

 He is a registered nurse working in Minnesota and was a volunteer for the National Disaster Medical System.
-He specializes for years in burns, trauma and intensive care.
+He has specialized for years in burns, trauma and intensive care.
 In the aftermath of the 9/11 terrorist attacks, he volunteered to assist in caring for wounded survivors.
 Cavlan called for an official investigation into possible government involvement in the death of Minnesota Senator Paul Wellstone, a call which was the subject of an article in the Star Tribune.
 Cavlan has also called for independent investigations into the 2001 September 11 attacks and the issues of voter fraud targeting mainly poor people and minorities as well as Diebold, ES&S and Triad electronic vote counting manipulations.